mishapadidar/stellarator_multiobjective/lab_notebook.md

     > RBC( 0,  1) = 0.17   ZBS( 0, 1) = 0.17
     > make sure to divide these numbers by 10!
   - [x] Recompute the bound constraints before optimization!
+  - [x] Write a Nelder-Mead with Tchebycheff solver